 - This fits the data, since people who sleep for shorter durations may engage in meditation because they are under a lot of stress.

 - Polyphasic sleep would certainly be a benefit with meditation and relaxation methods.

 Additionally, many people who sleep polyphasically use the extra time for self-care.
 On the same topic, the relationship between stress and telomere lengths has been under direct investigation, like in a paper called “Accelerated telomere shortening in response to life stress”.
 It showed that the more stressful you are, the shorter your telomere lengths become.

 Regardless, scientists are working hard to find a way to actually increase telomere lengths; this might not be an issue for anyone regardless of their habits in a few decades.
 For now, the safest option for polyphasic sleep is to allocate some time for self-care each day.
 As an alternative, supplement this time with frequent meditation.

 In order to find evidence that polyphasic sleeping is detrimental, you should show:

-- That telomeres shorten a significant amount by reducing light sleep.
+- Telomeres shorten a significant amount from reducing light sleep.